-2. Apply charges for the child to the parent's account and make all payments for parent or child within the parent's account () Alternately, you can use this method if you want to be able to make a single payment that covers charges for multiple children/ family members.
-You would add those charges to the children's accounts, but apply them to the parent's account.
+Apply charges for the child to the parent's account if you want to make a single payment in the payor's account that covers charges for multiple dependents.
+You would add those charges to each of the dependent's accounts, but apply the charge balance for each of those to the payor's account.

 Within the child's chart, the charge will appear with the parent listed as an Alt Account in the billing history.
 This charge will NOT affect the child's balance and will not be available to have payments/ credits applied towards it from within the child's account.